 Design and construct the bridge deck drainage and bridge end drainage to ensure that the minimum requirements of the SCDOT Bridge Design Manual are met.
+Provide a minimum of four (4) deck drains per span along the gutter-line in the final bridge configuration.
 Design flumes and or catch basins compatible with the current standard guardrail to satisfy spread limits while preventing erosion of earth slopes due to runoff from the end of the bridge.
+Include calculations for bridge-end-drainage in the Preliminary Hydraulic Report.